chemfiles/chemfiles.f03/doc/reference/misc.rst

 .. f:function:: chfl_last_error()

-    Get the last error message emmited by Chemfiles.
+    Get the last error message emitted by Chemfiles.

     :return character(len=CHFL_STRING_LENGTH):

 .. f:subroutine:: chfl_clear_errors([status])

-    Clear the last error message emmited by Chemfiles.
+    Clear the last error message emitted by Chemfiles.

     :optional integer(chfl_status) status: status code of the operation.
 If it is not :f:var:`CHFL_SUCCESS`, use :f:func:`chfl_last_error` to learn